clintoy18/clintoy18/README.md

 ## 👨‍💻 About Me

-🔹 Backend Developer based in the Philippines 🇵🇭
+🔹 Full Stack Developer based in the Cebu City, Cebu, Philippines 🇵🇭
-🔹 Currently exploring frontend technologies to grow as a Full Stack Developer
-🔹 Skilled in Laravel,PHP, C# and .NET, MySQL, SQL and Tailwind CSS
+🔹 Skilled in Laravel,PHP, C# and ASP.NET, MySQL, SQL and Tailwind CSS
 🔹 Follows service-repository pattern and writes clean, maintainable code
 🔹 Passionate about public service and using tech for community impact
 🔹 Open for collaborations on front-end or full-stack projects